 Arrested for DUI?
 Call us for help…

-If you are facing charges of drunk driving in Nevada, call our Las Vegas Nevada DUI Attorneys.
+If you are facing charges of drunk driving in Nevada, call our Las Vegas Criminal Defense Attorneys.
 We may be able to use necessity or other defenses to persuade the prosecutor to reduce or dismiss your charges without a trial.

 2Id. at 1046 (“Accordingly, the necessity defense is limited and should be narrowly construed.”).